HTTP Request Base Tutorial

 Introduction

-.
+The Base class provides the core functionality for making HTTP requests using Java's built-in HttpURLConnection.
 It handles connection initialization, configuration, and execution of HTTP requests.
-This class serves as the foundation for other HTTP request classes in the package, such as Get
+This class serves as the foundation for other HTTP request classes in the package, such as Get, Post, Delete, etc.

 Key Features